Uncategorised

 The solicitor’s duty goes above and beyond simply sending a standard letter.
 The solicitor should be providing tailor-made advice to both clients, independently, about how the property should be held and, particularly in situations where there are unequal contributions, should be discussing the possibility of a Declaration of Trust to set out the arrangements.
 Importantly, the solicitor should be having an eye to the future and what will happen if (or, more cynically, when) the parties split up in the future.

-If you are looking to make a complaint against a conveyancing solicitor, we can help you make your claim.
+If you are looking to make a conveyancing solicitors negligence claim or pursue a complaint against a conveyancing solicitor, we can help you make your claim.

 Chat To Us